rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Training

 Initially, I used the values provided in the starter code for batch size, number of epochs, and hyper-parameters.
 All values were maintained except for the number of epochs.
-These were increased to improve validation and test accuracy.
-This adjustment was successful and resulted in validation and test results which equalled or exceeding 93%.
+This were increased to improve validation and test accuracy.
+This adjustment was successful and resulted in validation and test results which exceeded 93%.

 #### 4. Tuning the model

 Once the preprocessing flow was done, I was able to achieve accuracy around 91-92%.
-By increasing the number of epochs, I was able to achieve validation and test accuracies equal to or greater than 93%.
+By increasing the number of epochs, I was able to achieve validation and test accuracies greater than 93%.
 At this point, I accepted the model and didn't pursue adding dropout or fake data.

 My final model results were:
 * training set accuracy of 100%
-* validation set accuracy of 95.5%
+* validation set accuracy of 94.5%
 * test set accuracy of 93.7%

 A well known architecture was chosen.
 * What architecture was chosen? __LeNet__
 * Why did you believe it would be relevant to the traffic sign application? __Similar in nature to MNIST character recognition__
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? __Accuracies reported at 93% or higher.__
+* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? __Accuracies reported at higher than 93%.__

 ### Test a Model on New Images